Lemonexe/VLizard/docs/user/manual.md

 Icon ![edit table icon](images/edit_table_icon.png) lets you edit the VLE data.
 Icon ![visualize icon](images/visualize_icon.png) visualizes your data.
 Icon ![analysis icon](images/analysis_icon.png) **is most important** – it opens a menu with a wide range of analyses.

+The analyses include visualization (same as above) and all the tests of thermodynamic consistency.
 The help button leads to [overview of tests](tests.md) so you can learn more about them.

-Now you may enter your experimental VLE data
+Now you may enter your experimental VLE data, be it isobaric or isothermal.
 Either "Add new" binary system, or you may add a dataset directly to an existing system via ![new table icon](images/new_table_icon.png)
 💡 Is your table in a different format?
 No problem, just rearrange the column headers and pick your units of measure.

-✅ Now you may perform analysis for your VLE data – the most important feature!
+Now you may perform analysis for your VLE data – the most important feature!

 ### Fitting thermodynamic models